Medicare and Hospital Discharges

-The hospital must deliver the first IM no later than two days after admitting you.
+The hospital must deliver the first IM no later than 2 days after admitting you.

-You must get the second IM two days before the planned discharge day.
+You must get the second IM 2 days before the planned discharge day.

-The discharge date is within two days of signing the initial (first) IM.
-You may be in the hospital fewer than five days.
+If the discharge date is within 2 days of signing the initial (first) IM.
+You may be in the hospital fewer than 5 days.
 Example: The hospital admitted Sophia on Sunday.
 She received and signed the IM on Tuesday.
 The hospital has Sophia’s discharge scheduled for Thursday.
 The hospital does not need to give her a second copy of the notice.

-When Livanta gets a fast appeal request (an Expedited Decision or immediate review), it
+When Kepro gets a fast appeal request, it

-The hospital must give Livanta the records to review.
-Livanta decides if the medical facts and Medicare rules support the discharge decision.
+The hospital must give Kepro the records to review and decide if the medical facts and Medicare rules support the discharge decision.

-The hospital must give you a Detailed Notice of Discharge (DND)by noon of the day after it gets notice of the fast appeal.
-The DND must say
+Yes.
+The hospital must give you a Detailed Notice of Discharge (DND) by noon of the day after it gets notice of the fast appeal.
+The DND must say:

 Why you no longer need hospitalization or why it is no longer covered.

-The Medicare rules/policies applying to your medical condition that led the hospital to decide to discharge you.
+The Medicare rules and/or policies applying to your medical condition that led the hospital to decide to discharge you.

-Why the hospitalization (or other services) is no longer covered.
+Why the hospitalization (or other service) is no longer covered.

-Livanta must make its decision one day after getting the hospital records.
-If you requested the expedited decision (fast appeal) before midnight on the day of the scheduled discharge, the fast appeal should take no more than two days.
+If you appealed the decision before midnight on the day of the scheduled discharge, the fast appeal should take no more than 2 days.

 Example: Joe is a Medicare patient.
 They tell him the discharge date is Thursday.
-Joe calls Livanta Thursday afternoon.
-By Friday at noon, the hospital should
+Joe calls Kepro Thursday afternoon.
+By Friday, the hospital should

 Give Joe a DND.

-On Saturday, Livanta should reach its expedited decision and tell Joe and the hospital its decision.
+On Saturday, Kepro should reach its expedited decision and tell Joe and the hospital its decision.
 (This assumes the hospital sent the records timely.)

-If you ask Livanta for an immediate review before midnight of the scheduled discharge date, you do not have to pay the continued hospital stay, even if Livanta rules against you.
-You are liableif you stay in the hospital after noon of the day Livanta tells you it is upholding the discharge date.
+If you ask Kepro for an immediate review before midnight of the scheduled discharge date, you do not have to pay for the continued hospital stay, even if Kepro rules against you.
+You are liableif you stay in the hospital after noon of the day Kepro tells you it is upholding the discharge date.